einargs/visitNotes/README.md

 `pnpm run dev`.

-Because pnpm doesn't want to provide an easy way to turn their lockfile into a normal package-lock.json file, we need to run `npm i --package-lock-only` to update the lockfile so that nix can read it to build everything.
+Because pnpm doesn't want to provide an easy way to turn their lockfile into a normal package-lock.json file, we use `npm shrinkwrap` to generate a lockfile we can read.
+It will generate `npm-shrinkwrap.json` which we can then rename to `package-lock.json`.

+OLD: we need to run `npm i --package-lock-only` to update the lockfile so that nix can read it to build everything.
 We'll probably need to transition over to using only npm, but for now that would be a pain because of the way shadcn-ui is configured.
+It turns out we can just use `npm shrinkwrap`.

 # Backend
 We're going to use Quart (basically Flask but for asyncio), python-socketio,